jsambrook/common-sense/_posts/2024-10-22-the-tractor-pull.md

 thinking I like to see, Sarah.
 You're looking beyond the technical details to understand the broader impact."
 He paused for a moment, gathering his thoughts.
-"What I'm really trying to do is improve the flow of quality work in our team."
+"What I'm really trying to do is improve the flow - the rate - at which our team delivers quality work.

 "Flow of quality work?"
 Sarah leaned forward, interested.